esciencecenter-digital-skills/green-digital-skills/modules/environmental_impact/slides_energy_budget.md

 ## Data centre metrics
 - Power Usage Effectiveness (PUE)
 - Quantifies overhead.
 Gives you e.g. how much cooling power you need per unit of compute
-- Best data centres are now down to about 10% extra for cooling.
+- Best data centers are now down to about 10% extra for cooling.
 Used to be around 100%.

 Note: